 Causes of Inguinal Hernia

 Between 12 to 14 weeks of fetal development, the testicles or ovaries form in the abdomen near the kidneys.
-They gradually move down into the lower part of the abdomen as the baby continues to develop.
+They gradually move down into the lower part of the abdomen as the baby continues to grow.
 As they move down, a portion of the peritoneum (a thin layer of tissue that lines the inside of the abdomen) that attaches to the testicle is drawn with it into the scrotum, forming a pouch or sac.

 A similar process occurs in girls as the round ligament of the uterus descends into the groin at the labia.
 This sac is known as the processus vaginalis and normally closes shortly after birth.
 This eliminates any connection between the abdominal cavity and the scrotum or groin.
 When closure of the processus vaginalis is delayed or incomplete, it may stretch and eventually become a hernia.
 The stretching of the processus vaginalis creates an inguinal sac, allowing organs to extend from the abdomen and enter the sac.
 If fluid, rather than organs, builds up and remains in the sac, the child has a hydrocele.